Public Safety and Corrections

 Attorney General’s Office Overview

 The Attorney General’s Office is the legal advisor for the State of Wyoming.
 In addition to providing a full range of legal services to elected officials, agencies, and State employees in the conduct of official State business, the Attorney General’s Office is Wyoming’s primary State law enforcement agency.
 The Office provides a full spectrum of law enforcement services ranging from initial and advanced law enforcement training provided by the Wyoming Law Enforcement Academy to statewide criminal investigations performed by the Division of Criminal Investigations, to providing crime victim advocacy and victim support programs and payments through the Division of Victim Services.
 The Attorney General’s Office also provides administrative support and oversight to the Peace Officer Standards and Training Commission and the Wyoming Governor’s Council on Developmental Disabilities.
-The Office currently has a standard budget of $92,725,208 broken down in the chart below.
-The Office has 243 employees authorized in the standard budget which account for 57% of our total budget.

 Agency Background and Structure